-Noninterest expense totaled \$107.3 million for the twelve months ended December 31, 2020, an increase of \$7.9 million, or 8.0%, from \$99.4 million in 2019.
-Noninterest expense was \$96.0 million for the twelve months ended December 31, 2018.
+Noninterest expense totaled \$115.4 million for the twelve months ended December 31, 2021, an increase of \$8.1 million, or 7.6%, from \$107.3 million in 2020.
+Noninterest expense was \$99.4 million for the twelve months ended December 31, 2019.

-Salaries and employee benefits is the primary component of noninterest expense and totaled \$68.2 million for the twelve months ended December 31, 2020, an increase of \$6.8 million from \$61.4 million for the twelve months ended December 31, 2019.
-The increase is primarily a result of higher retirement plan expenses, slightly higher staffing levels and normal merit and incentive compensation increases.
-Salary and employee benefits were \$59.9 million for the twelve months ended December 31, 2018.
+Salaries and employee benefits is the primary component of noninterest expense and totaled \$70.2 million for the twelve months ended December 31, 2021, an increase of \$2.0 million from \$68.2 million for the twelve months ended December 31, 2020.
+The increase is primarily a result of normal merit and incentive compensation increases and higher benefit expenses which were offset by lower retirement plan expenses.
+Salary and employee benefits were \$61.4 million for the twelve months ended December 31, 2019.

-Information technology services were \$16.4 million for the twelve months ended December 31, 2020, an increase of \$3.7 million from the twelve months ended December 31, 2019.
-The increase is primarily a result of higher expenses for new software, digital and cyber security initiatives.
-Information technology services were \$12.2 million for the twelve months ended December 31, 2018.
-Insurance fund premiums were \$5.5 million in 2020, an increase of \$0.7 million from December 31, 2019.
-Insurance fund premium rates are set by the Farm Credit System Insurance Corporation and were 8 basis points of adjusted insured debt obligations for the first six months of 2020 and increased to 11 basis points July 1, 2020 compared to 9 basis points in 2019.
-Insurance fund premiums were \$4.5 million in 2018 and the rate was 9 basis points.
+Information technology services were \$17.3 million for the twelve months ended December 31, 2021, an increase of \$0.9 million from the twelve months ended December 31, 2020.
+The increase is primarily a result of higher expenses related to our digital strategy including new software, online banking and cyber security initiatives.
+Information technology services were \$12.7 million for the twelve months ended December 31, 2019.
+Insurance fund premiums were \$10.1 million in 2021, an increase of \$4.6 million from December 31, 2020.
+Insurance fund premium rates are set by the Farm Credit System Insurance Corporation and were 16 basis points of adjusted insured debt obligations for 2021.
+Premium rates were 8 basis points for the first six months of 2020 and increased to 11 basis points July 1, 2020.
+Insurance fund premiums were \$4.8 million in 2019 and the rate was 9 basis points.
 Noninterest expenses also include occupancy and equipment expense, other operating expenses and other property owned expenses.
-Other operating expenses were \$17.2 million in 2020 a decrease of \$3.2 million compared to 2019.
-This decrease is primarily related to lower travel and meeting expenses.
+Other operating expenses were \$17.8 million in 2021, an increase of \$0.6 million compared to 2020.
+Included in other operating expenses are merger expenses of \$2.4 million relating primarily to system conversion, infrastructure and professional service costs.
+These one-time expenses were offset by lower excise taxes and higher gains from sale of fixed assets.